Security Online for Christians and Churches

 If you use the internet then your personal information is at risk.
 Following these tips will help prevent you from falling foul of hackers, scammers, spammers and others who would want to take advantage of you.

-First and foremost always ensure that your computer has up-to-date Anti-Virus software (well known ones include McAfee, Norton, AVG, Kaspersky, Microsoft Windows Essentials, Microsoft Defender).
+First and foremost always ensure that your computer has up-to-date Anti-Virus software.
+Windows 10 comes with its own anti-virus software.
+If you aren't on Windows 10 then other well known ones include McAfee, Norton, AVG, Kaspersky.
 If you haven't run a FULL SCAN lately we'd recommend you do so at your earliest opportunity.
 Depending on your computer this may take a number of hours but can often go on while you work (or sleep).

 Make sure all your passwords are secure.
 By this we mean ensure